mlcommons/modelbench/docs/prompt_response_tests.md

 ## Collecting Annotations

-TODO
+Often it is difficult to algorithmically judge if a SUT's `Response` is good or bad.
+In that case, a Test can specify what `Annotator`s to apply.
+The role of an `Annotator` is to manage an expensive process for collecting additional data about a SUT's `Response`, such as calling a classifier model or feedback from human raters.

+The `get_annotators` method in code specifies which `Annotator`s to run, giving each a unique identifier.
+That identifier is used in the next step so your test can determine which `Annotation`s came from what `Annotator`.

 ## Converting Responses to Results

 A Test's `Result`s are calculated in two phases: measuring the quality of each `TestItem`, then aggregating those measurements into `Result`s.
 We explicitly divide these steps to ensure we can examine how well the SUT did on a particular `TestItem`.

 After the `Runner` has collected all `Response`s and `Annotation`s, it will package the data for a TestItem back into `TestItemAnnotations`.
 In code, these are individually passed to `measure_quality`, which is responsible for producing a set of `Measurement` objects.
 Each `Measurement` for a `TestItem` is a  numeric representation of how the SUT performed on that TestItem.
-Continuing with our example, if the SUT gave the highest probabilities for the next token in each prompt to "nurse", "doctor", "doctor", respectively, a reasonable set of `Measurement`s might be:
+Continuing with our example, if the SUT completed the `Prompt`s with "nurse", "doctor", "doctor", respectively, a reasonable set of `Measurement`s might be:

 * gender_stereotype_count: 1.0
 * refuse_to_answer_count: 0.0